Dearest yogis,

 £110 for 2 classes a week.

-If you are unable to make a class, if there are spaces in another class that week you can make your class up that week, or even another week, provided you keep within the same yoga block.
+If you are unable to make a class and there is space in another class that week, you can make your class up that week, or even another week, provided you keep within the same yoga block.

 Jane